 Blues players loved these instruments with their bright but sweet trebles and a midrange that cuts through loud vocals.
 They were also cheap - $25 at the time.

-The Style 15 came into being in 1940, but various American companies continued to make all-mahogany instruments up until the '60s, when availability of spruce (which had been a problem post-WWII) was no longer an issue.
+The Style 15 came into being in 1940, but various American companies continued to make all-mahogany acoustic guitars up until the '60s, when availability of spruce (which had been a problem post-WWII) was no longer an issue.

 As a result the popularity of these 'austerity' instruments waned to the point where the big firms no longer bothered with them, although a couple of notable exceptions were Guild's D-25 and the cool-looking, bolt-on-necked Fender Newporter.

 When Taylor successfully debuted the 412-M in 1996 it suggested that the time was perhaps right for this intriguing style of acoustic to return.
 Martin launched the strictly budget D-15 in 1997, followed by the 000-15 and others.